HL7/davinci-dtr/input/pagecontent/changehistory.md

 <p><b>Substantive changes:</b></p>
 <ul>
   <li>
-  <a href="https://jira.hl7.org/browse/FHIR-55401">FHIR-55401</a> - Documenting that hyperlinks in XHTML or supportLink may point to 'contained' binary resources, and include note on security implications
+  <a href="https://jira.hl7.org/browse/FHIR-55401">FHIR-55401</a> - Documenting that hyperlinks in XHTML or supportLink may point to 'contained' binary resources, and include note on security implications (<a href="specification.html#questionnaire-design">link</a>)
   </li>

   <li>
-  <a href="https://jira.hl7.org/browse/FHIR-53496">FHIR-53496</a> - Adding a 'request-specific' flag on Questionnaire to clarify circumstances allowed to re-use a form
+  <a href="https://jira.hl7.org/browse/FHIR-53496">FHIR-53496</a> - Adding a 'request-specific' flag on Questionnaire to clarify circumstances allowed to re-use a form (<a href="StructureDefinition-dtr-base-questionnaire.html#profile">link</a>)
   </li>

   <li>